Stained Glass or

 cleaner looking window, reducing the cost since I usually won't

-have to weatherproof (putty) the stained glass pane, saving you or I the
+have to weatherproof (putty) the stained glass pane, saving you or

 sometimes impossible but generally difficult task of removing the